scottdmcc/scottdmcc/README.md

   </a>
 </div>

-Check out my <a href="https://scottdmcc.github.io/">GitHub profile page</a> to see more of my work.
+Check out my [GitHub profile page](https://github.com/scottdmcc) to see more of my work.

 ## Projects